BackyardNEU/Backyard/docs/CLUB_MEMBERSHIP_ROLES_PLAN.md

 ## Verification Checklist

-1. Run migration; verify seeding with `SELECT count(*) FROM club_memberships`
+1. Run migration; verify seeding with `SELECT role, count(*) FROM club_memberships GROUP BY role`
-2. Existing member-only event filtering still works
+2. `GET /api/clubs/:id/members` returns full roster with no auth required
-3. Existing club page editors can still edit (seeded as admins)
+3. User from the same school can one-click join; user from a different school receives 403
-4. New user submits a join request → pending row in `club_join_requests`; all admins/owners receive a `club_join_request` in-app notification
+4. Existing club page editors (seeded as officers) can still edit the page
-5. Admin approves request → row in `club_memberships`, `member_list` dual-written, user sees member-only events, requester receives a `club_join_approved` notification
+5. Officer cannot access moderator-only endpoints (403)
-6. Admin removes a member → row deleted from both tables
+6. Moderator can create a custom role, assign it to a member, see it in the list
-7. Owner changes role → reflected in DB and UI
+7. Deleting a custom role sets affected members' `custom_role_id` to NULL (no orphan references)
-8. Non-admin member cannot create events (403)
+8. Moderator transfer works atomically; original moderator becomes officer
 9. `GET /me/membership` still returns correct club IDs (backward compat)

 ---